KingDivadd/ShopIt/README.md

         1. New sale
         2. Edit the sale invoice
         3. Fetch all sale invoice [only fetches those of user branch]
-        4. Delete Invoice [restriced to only the admins]
+        4. Delete Invoice [restriced to only the admin]